The Children of Utopia

 A hotel complex on the banks of the Dead Sea.

-With the hope of a better society, fairer, egalitarian, and zionist, the first kibbutz was born in Degania in 1909 in what was called Palestine.
+With the hope of a better society, fairer, egalitarian, and zionist, the first kibbutz was born in Degania in 1909 in Palestine.
 Nowadays, 2% of the israeli population still lives in a kibbutz, producing 8% of the national production.
-But behind the success story, 75% of the kibbutzim have been privatized, swallowed by the liberal system, and eaten away by individualistic temptations.
+But behind the success story, 75% of the kibbutzim have been privatized, swallowed by the capitalist system, and eaten away by individualistic temptations.
 Still, there are bubbles of resistance like in Yotvata, a comfortable kibbutz in the middle of the Negev desert, specialiazed in milk production.
 Anat, a former social worker, who is now the general secretary of the kibbutz, still believes in the original principles. « Here, everyone has the same annual budget whether they takes the garbage out or they’re in charge of the finances of the kibbutz ».
 She doesn’t consider punishment as a solution for the lazy ones, unlike Sharar, her husband, a former volonteer converted to judaism.

 In Samar, a few kilometers away, the rule is that there’s « no rule », explains Yaniv.
 The inhabitants have the right to change the aspect of their home, unlike Yotvata, if the council of the kibbutz accepts.
 The dining room is open 24/7 and it’s not rare that hungry teenagers come in the middle of the night to get some food… In a bubble ? « Yes, we are!, says Ziv, a teenager.
 I’m aware of all I owe to the kibbutz.
 That’s why I work as a volonteer, once a week ».
 She says she never used a shekel because she simply doesn’t need it : the kibbutz pays for her access to education, food, housing, even swimming pool…

-In Sde Eliyahu, a religious kibbutz, Beni, an American-born who came to live in Israel three decades ago, speaks with enthusiasm about this place. « In the Bible it’s written, « Take this ground, and keep it.
+In Sde Eliyahu, a religious kibbutz, Beni, an American-born who came to live in Israel three decades ago, speaks with enthusiasm about this place. « In the Bible it’s written, « Take this soil, and keep it.
 Everything is in the meaning of « keep ».
 It doesn’t mean for oneself, but for the next generations. » Therefore, all the fruits and vegatable cultivated at the kibbutz are organic.
 To honor God and preserve the earth.
 On thursday evenings, the families come to the dining room to get the meal of the shabbat — during which they don’t use electricity.
 Tova, the grand-mother, came to visit the family.
 With a delicious french-lithuanian accent, she says: « It’s miraculous!
 Imagine when the first kibbutznik came, there was nothing.
-Nothing ».
-Shmuel confirms this, he had to hide in the woods during Occupation in France, to avoid being deported and survived because of the informal agriculture.
+Nothing. ».
+Shmuel confirms this, he had to hide in the woods during the Occupation in France to avoid being deported, and survived because of the informal agriculture.
 Today, he’s fond of his garden, a wonderful place near the border with Lebanon. « When we settled in the 50’s in the Negev desert, the country was to be built.
 We had no water, no ventilator, no bathroom.
 Ideology was so strong that our classical music records were taken from us immediately.
-Even our children were raised in kindergarten and didn’t sleep at home », he remembers.
+Even our children were raised in communal kindergardens and didn’t sleep at home », he remembers.

 [Published in Paris Match, november 2013]